LearnOnDemandSystems/docs/lod/activities.md

 - **Script 1**:
     - **Score Value**: the score value the student will recieve for completing the Activity correctly.
 This score contributes to their overall score in the lab.
     - **Target**: the virtual machine or cloud subscription that the script will target.
-Cloud subscriptions must be targeted by PowerShell, and Windows-based virtual machines running on Hyper-V can be targeted by PowerShell or Shell.
+Cloud subscriptions must be targeted by PowerShell, and virtual machines running on Hyper-V or VMware can be targeted by PowerShell or Windows Command Shell.
+Linux-based VMs running Hyper-V or VMware can be targeted by Bash.
     - **Language**: the scripting language that will be used.
-PowerShell and Shell are supported.
+PowerShell, Windows Command Shell, and Bash are supported.
+Enabling Bash scripting or terminal connections will not take effect on running lab instances, users will have to relaunch their lab.
-    - **Script**: enter the script that will be executed.
+    - **Script**: enter the script that will be executed. @lab replacement tokens that are used in scripts will be replaced in the lab instructions when the lab is launched.

     - **New Script**: click to add an additional script to this Activity.
 The new script will be represented by a button, in a Task List.

+    >[!knowledge] @lab Replacement Tokens can be used in Activity scripts, to replace data in the lab instructions that is not known at the time of authoring the lab instructions, by inserting a Replacement Token in the lab instructions where you want data to be replaced in the lab.

     The following two options are **only available if Display Scripts as Task list is checked**, and are located in the section for the script they belong to.
 This allows you to provide custom feedback on each Automated Activity.